El Toro Wilderness: Recreation

 Recreational opportunities in the wilderness include hiking, birdwatching and primitive or dispersed camping.
 Two hiking trails cross the wilderness area: El Toro Trail, which starts from Cubuy in Canóvanas and leads to the summit of El Toro, and the Sabana Trail which begins at the Sabana Recreation Area in Naguabo and loops through the dense jungle.
 Additionally, the Tradewinds Trail traverses El Toro Wilderness and connects these two trails with the rest of the national forest.

-The entrance to the El Toro Trail is at Road 186 km 10.8 which is near an entrance to the park in Road 186.
+The entrance to the El Toro Trail is at PR-186, km 10.8, which is near an entrance to the park in that same road.
 This is a steep about 3-hour hike.
-First you will go by next to some private property, then see the trail signs, then a steep gravel trail for 1 hr, then a very muddy trail, then a series of boulders like a staircase for 1 hr and then a flat path to the top.
-From El Toro peak it connects to the Tradewinds Trail which starts in El Yunque PR 191 - the main access road to El Yunque.
+First you will go by next to some private property, then see the trail signs, then a steep gravel trail for 1 hour, then a very muddy trail, then a series of boulders like a staircase for 1 hour and then a flat path to the top.
+From El Toro peak it connects to the Tradewinds Trail which starts in El Yunque PR-191, the main access road to El Yunque.

-From El Toro peak it connects to the Tradewinds Trail which starts in El Yunque PR 191 - the main access road to El Yunque.
-Advise to return from here since the other trail is over 4 hours long and you will end way off your parked car, unless you have someone pick up up in the end gate of PR 191.
+From El Toro peak it connects to the Tradewinds Trail which starts in El Yunque PR-191, the main access road to El Yunque.
+Advise to return from here since the other trail is over 4 hours long and you will end way off your parked car, unless you have someone pick up up in the end gate of PR-191.

-El Toro peak is the tallest and has a view of the east coast of Puerto Rico - the Naguabo and Humacao towns and the ocean.
+El Toro peak is the tallest and has a panoramic view of the east coast of Puerto Rico, Naguabo and Humacao, and the ocean.
 This peak has less rain and fog compared to El Yunque and is undeveloped.
 Very few do come around here unlike El Yunque trail.

 Like most deep forest trails there is little if any cell phone reception and one must be very careful since you are very isolated.
 Try to come early to avoid being there at night, carry water, some food and good shoes.
 Avoid this forest when hurricanes are close or during storms.
 After major storms or hurricanes, the trails may be damaged, and the park closed.